KostevOleg/node-by-node/README.md

 docker compose down
 ```

-Docker starts the NestJS app, PostgreSQL, Redis and RabbitMQ.
+Docker starts the NestJS app, PostgreSQL, Redis, RabbitMQ, MinIO, and ClamAV.
 RabbitMQ UI is available at `http://localhost:15672`.
+MinIO Console is available at `http://localhost:9001`.

 ## How to Run Tests